arunpradeep-dev/RTOS-Using-QNX/Experiment-301/README.md

 - The server computes a checksum for the received string.
 - The server replies to the client with the calculated checksum.

 Both the client and server programs are incomplete.
-Students must carefully trace through the source code and identify comments that indicate where the required logic must be implemented.
+You must carefully trace through the source code and identify comments that indicate where the required logic must be implemented.

 ---